ReimKuos/tiralab/README.md

 # Algorithm Project

+NOTE: Some docstring are incorrect I didn't have time to fix them, just that string -> queue

 ## Project Description

 The goal of this project is to contruct an algorithm that can create sensible music using Markov chains.